Please contact us to add your info to the page.

 University of Glasgow (UK)

 Profile: Callum Brown has studied secularisation for 30 years, and published ten books including The Death of Christian Britain: Understanding Secularisation 1800-2000 (Routledge, 2001, 2009), Religion and the Demographic Revolution: Women and Secularisation in Canada, Ireland, UK and USA since the 1960s (Boydell, 2013).
-He is now researching how people lose religion using oral history and autobiography, and writing Becoming Atheist: The Making of the Secular West (Bloomsbury).
+He is now researching how people lose religion using oral history and autobiography.
+His most recent book on this topic is Becoming Atheist: Humanism and the Secular West (Bloomsbury).

 Associate Professor of History